google/styleguide/pyguide.md

 <a id="global-variables-cons"></a>
 #### 2.5.3 Cons

+*   Breaks encapsulation: Such design can make it hard to achieve valid objectives.
+For example, if global state is used to manage a database connection, then connecting to two different databases at the same time (such as for computing differences during a migration) becomes difficult.
+    Similar problems easily arise with global registries.

-Has the potential to change module behavior during the import, because assignments to global variables are done when the module is first imported.
+*   Has the potential to change module behavior during the import, because assignments to global variables are done when the module is first imported.

 <a id="s2.5.4-decision"></a>
 <a id="254-decision"></a>